hygieia/hygieia/UI-tests/README.md

 ```
 **NOTE:** The Hub image used in the development of this suite was selenium/hub:3.1.0

-**NOTE:** The Node iamge used in the development of this suite was selenium/node-chrome:3.1.0
+**NOTE:** The Node image used in the development of this suite was selenium/node-chrome:3.1.0

 If you are running the Hygieia UI on an SSL enabled server, ensure that the following export is set to true.
 This will point the hub/node combo to use https://host:443 instead of http://host.